PPM Logo

 f.
 Hate crimes as defined by California law.

-4. All requests to exercise off-campus jurisdiction will be submitted by the Director – Student Affairs Policy, Standards, and Conduct or their designee to the Vice Chancellor – Student Affairs or their designee, who will have the exclusive authority to extend jurisdiction under these Procedures.
-The decision by the Vice Chancellor – Student Affairs or their designee is final and not subject to appeal.
+4. All requests to exercise off-campus jurisdiction will be submitted by the Director - SAGE or their designee to the Vice Chancellor – Student Affairs and Campus Lifeor their designee, who will have the exclusive authority to extend jurisdiction under these Procedures.
+The decision by the Vice Chancellor – Student Affairs and Campus Life or their designee is final and not subject to appeal.

-5. In determining whether or not to exercise jurisdiction over off-campus student conduct, the Vice Chancellor – Student Affairs or their designee will consider the totality of the circumstances, including the following factors:
+5. In determining whether to exercise jurisdiction over off-campus student conduct, the Vice Chancellor – Student Affairs or their designee will consider the totality of the circumstances, including the following factors:

 a.
 The seriousness of the alleged conduct;